Single-conflict colorings of degenerate graphs: General conflicts

 \section{General conflicts}

-In this section, we will consider single-conflict colorings with general conflict functions, rather than only those with uniquely restrictive conflict functions.
-To this end, we pose the following definition.
-Given an oriented graph $G$ with a conflict function $f:E(G) \rightarrow C^2$, we define the \emph{restrictiveness} of $f$ at $v$ as the maximum value $r_v$ for which there exists an $r_v$-tuple of parallel arcs in $A^+(v)$ whose conflicts form a set

-where the first entry in each conflict corresponds to $v$, where $c^* \in C$ is any single color, and where $c_1, \dots, c_{r_v}$ are all distinct colors.
+Given an oriented graph $G$ with a conflict function $f$, we define the \emph{restrictiveness} of $f$ at $v$ as the maximum value $r_v$ for which there exists an $r_v$-tuple of parallel arcs in $A^+(v)$ whose conflicts form a set \sv{$\{({c_1},c^*), (c_2, c^*), \dots, (c_{r_v}, c^*)\},$} \lv{ } where the first entry in each conflict corresponds to $v$, where $c^* \in C$ is any single color, and where $c_1, \dots, c_{r_v}$ are all distinct colors.
 Then, we say that the \emph{restrictiveness} of $f$ is the maximum restrictiveness $r_v$ of $f$ at $v$, taken over all vertices $v \in V(G)$.
 The restrictiveness $r$ of a uniquely restrictive conflict function satisfies $r = 1$.
 If $f$ is a conflict function on a graph $G$ of edge-multiplicity at most $\mu$, then the restrictiveness $r$ of $f$ satisfies $r \leq \mu$.

-Theorem \ref{thmOrientation} gives an upper bound on number of colors needed for a single-conflict coloring given a conflict function with restrictiveness $r = 1$.
 In this section, we will show in the following theorem that we can also find an upper bound on the number of colors needed for a single-conflict coloring given a conflict function whose restrictiveness $r$ is known but may be greater than $1$.
 Since $r \leq \mu$ for any graph $G$ with edge multiplicity at most $\mu$, the following theorem also proves Theorem \ref{thm:mu}, giving an upper bound for $\chicon(G)$ of $d$-degenerate graphs $G$ with small edge-multiplicity.

 \begin{theorem} Let $G$ be an oriented graph of maximum degree $\Delta$ with a maximum out-degree of at most $d$.
 Let $C$ be a set of $k$ colors, and let each arc $e \in A(G)$ have an associated conflict $f(e)$.
 If the restrictiveness of $f$ is at most $r$, and if